TosbackCgusBridge-Bot/CGUs-versions/Telegraph/Privacy Policy.md

 Editor's Choice »

-Ben Affleck's Argo, review
+Farewell to our warrior nation

-Ben Affleck's new film Argo is a tremendously accomplished thriller, writes **Robbie Collin**.
+The Government is making huge cuts to the Armed Forces in the mistaken belief that they no longer matter, argues **Max Hastings**

 Comments

-The traumas of war that haunt us still In writing about death, all life is there Titchmarsh: 'secret' Eden is my labour of love Apple's dominance shaken to its core Advertisement
+Ben Affleck's Argo, review Katy Brand: Welby bodes well for women The traumas of war that haunt us still In writing about death, all life is there Advertisement

 MORE FROM TELEGRAPH.CO.UK